-* Design thinking has unfortunately become an overused buzzword these days, adopted by web 2.0 digerati, strategy fashionistas, and pop culture trend-setters to refer to solving problems in a “designerly” way (or some flavor thereof).
-Here I hope to clarify the confusion, focused on the CMU-style of design thought at Carnegie Mellon in the mid/late 90’s – early/mid 2010’s.
+* “Design thinking” has unfortunately become an overused buzzword, adopted by Silicon Valley digerati and strategy fashionistas to refer to solving problems in a “designerly” way.
+I hope to clarify the confusion, focused on the canon of design thought at Carnegie Mellon in the mid/late 90’s – early/mid 2010’s.

 What is rhetoric?
-It has unfortunately acquired a dirty meaning these days, commonly thought of as sneaky double-talk and sly deception through verbal sleight-of-hand, associated with used-car salesmen and politicians.
-However, rhetoric was an art of persuasive communication, dating back 2,000 years, first formalized by Aristotle.
-As a situated art (set of disciplined systematic connnections to ideas and methods, all operating in the background of one’s mind guiding her attitues and behaviors), rhetoric offers strategies to shape peopleâ€™s actions and thoughts with language.
+It has unfortunately acquired an unsavory meaning, commonly seen as contrived double-talk or sly deception through verbal sleight-of-hand, associated with sneaky salesmen and unscrupulous politicians.
+However, rhetoric was originally an art of persuasive communication, dating back 2,000 years, first formalized by Aristotle, as a situated art (a set of disciplined, systematic connnections to ideas and methods, all operating in the background of one’s mind guiding their attitudes and behaviors).
+So rhetoric really offers strategies to shape people’s actions and thoughts via language.

 Going further, a rhetorical act involves communication between a speaker and an audience given a particular set of circumstances and a focus of discussion, or topic. (ah, that notion of topos again, a place for exploration and truth-seeking) Thus the core elements that define a rhetorical moment or situation are: speaker, audience, context, and subject matter.
 There should also be a purpose, or goal for the speaker to accomplish.
 And naturally there is a method, or set of articulated techniques that shape the delivery and presentation of the speech to the audience, to elicit a variety of responses.
-This involves appeals made by the speaker to the audience’s sense of logic, emotion, and trusting the speaker as well, her sense of character and judgment.
+This involves appeals made by the speaker to the audience’s sense of logic, emotion, and trusting the speaker as well, per their sense of character and judgment.

 - Focus on human-centric communication, recognizing the totality of the human being that is addressed with the “speech” (or designed artifact, in this case), not mere one-dimensional users or tools to be exploited for narrow goals.
 Strongly socially-focused, either at the individual or collective levels.